groonga/groonga/doc/source/reference/commands/table_create.rst

   normalized text.
 * The table uses ``NormalizerAuto`` normalizer to normalize a text.

-``TABLE_PAT_KEY`` is suitable table type for lexicon table.
-Lexicon table is used for fulltext search.
+``TABLE_PAT_KEY`` is suitable table type for lexicon.
+Lexicon is used for fulltext search.

 In fulltext search, predictive search may be used for fuzzy search.
 Predictive search is supported by ``TABLE_PAT_KEY`` and ``TABLE_DAT_KEY``.

-Lexicon table has many keys because a fulltext target text has many tokens.
+Lexicon has many keys because a fulltext target text has many tokens.
 Table that has many keys should consider table size because large table requires large memory.
 Requiring large memory causes disk I/O. It blocks fast search.
 So table size is important for a table